A salad spinner is a kitchen tool for removing excess water from washed salad greens.

 You start by washing the produce in question.

 To wash salad greens, put the basket in the salad spinner bowl, fill with water, and wash them right in there.
+(For food safety reasons, do not wash salad greens directly in a kitchen sink.)
 Lift the basket out to drain the water away, then empty the water out of the salad spinner bowl.
 Re-assemble to start spinning.
 However, if you’re washing a large amount of greens, and particularly if they’re ones with a lot of grit on them, such as spinach, you may want to just wash them in a clean sink or under clean running water and then transfer them to the salad spinner for spinning.

 All water used should of course be clean, potable water from a known safe source.